TykTechnologies/tyk-charts/tyk-mdcb-data-plane/README.md

 ```

 #### Other Pumps
-To setup other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `pump.extraEnvs`
+To set up other backends for pump, refer to this [document](https://github.com/TykTechnologies/tyk-pump/blob/master/README.md#pumps--back-ends-supported) and add the required environment variables in `pump.extraEnvs`

 <!-- END import from pump doc -->